SRGSSR/pillarbox-apple/Sources/Analytics/Analytics.docc/PillarboxAnalytics.md

 - **Internal Analytics:** Data is collected using the [Commanders Act](https://www.commandersact.com) analytics SDK.
 - **Mediapulse Analytics:** [Mediapulse](https://www.mediapulse.ch), responsible for monitoring media consumption in Switzerland, receives measurements via the [comScore](https://www.comscore.com/) analytics SDK.

 > Important: Proper implementation of analytics is essential.
-Non-compliance may result in rejection of your app or its measurements by the GD ADI team or Mediapulse.
+Non-compliance may result in rejection of your app or its measurements by our digital analysts or Mediapulse.

 ### Measure app usage